-McKee Foods Kingman, LLC, opened in 1995 to help facilitate growth in the western United States.
+McKee Foods Transportation, LLC, opened in 1995 to help facilitate growth in the western United States.
 Since opening, our Kingman, Arizona facility has upgraded its warehouse and built a new truck garage.

 Our Kingman Distribution Center employs office and warehouse employees, mechanics and long-haul drivers based in the area.